Mohammed Kazem Yazdi: Constitutional Revolution

-He was apolitical, and therefore during the Iranian Constitutional Revolution, he stayed neutral most of the times and seldom issued any political statement.
+He was apolitical, and therefore during the Iranian Constitutional Revolution, he stayed neutral most of the time and seldom issued any political statement.
 Contrary to Akhund Khorasani, he thought that Usulism did not offer the liberty to support constitutional politics.
 In his view, politics was beyond his expertise and therefore he avoided taking part in it.
 While Akhund Khorasani was an eminent Marja' in Najaf, many imitators prayed behind Kazim Yazdi too, as his lesson on rulings (figh) was famous.
-In other words both Mohammad Kazem and Khorasani had constituted a great Shia school in Najaf although they had different views in politics at the same time.
+In other words, both Mohammad Kazem and Khorasani had constituted a great Shia school in Najaf although they had different views in politics at the same time.
 However, he was not fully supportive of the King Muhammad Ali Shah Qajar or Fazlullah Nouri, despite their efforts he didn't fully support them.
 Therefore, when parliament asked him to review the final draft of constitution, he suggested some changes and signed the document.
 He said that modern industries were permissible unless explicitly prohibited by Sharia.
 He also agreed with teaching of modern sciences, and added that the state should not intervene in the centers of religious learning (Hawza).
 He wasn't against formation of organizations and societies that do not create chaos, and in this regard there was no difference between religious and non-religious organizations.
 In law-making, unlike Nouri, he separated the religious (Sharia) and public law (Urfiya).
-His opinion was that the personal and family matters should be settled in religious courts by jurists, and the governmental affaris and matters of state should be taken care of by modern judiciary.
+His opinion was that the personal and family matters should be settled in religious courts by jurists, and the governmental affairs and matters of state should be taken care of by modern judiciary.
 Parliament added article 71 and 72 into the constitution based on his opinions.
 Ayatullah Yazdi said that as long as modern democratic constitution did not force people to do what was forbidden by Sharia and refrain from religious duties, there was no reason to oppose democratic reform, and the government had the right to prosecute wrong doers.